jeff-dillon/introduction-to-sql-database/README.md

 The easiest way to work with this database is using the SQLTools extension in VSCode.

-1. Install the SLTools extension.
+1. Install the SQLTools extension.
 1. Install the SQLTools SQLite driver
 1. Connect to the `contacts.db` database
 1. Type your query in the contacts database.session.sql file